fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_002.md

 You will stay at a job that gets you closer to your goal without becoming so attached that you hurt your own prosperity and growth.

+I always speak honestly and softly to my managers about my views on my role within the company.
+I will gladly put my heart and soul in to everything I do.
+All I ask in return is that they do their best to help me reach my personal goals.

 ## Are the First Years of a Developer’s Career the Most Transformative?
 ## Does switching programming jobs get easier over time, and how can developers build the confidence to make a career move?
 ## Is It True That You Need an Hour to Evaluate a Developer?